code0wl/typescript-rxjs-webpack/README.md

 # Solid base for practising RxJS

-Use this playground to quickly scaffold a rxjs program and includes marble testing
+Use this playground to quickly scaffold a rxjs program that includes marble testing for scratchpad purposes

 # Usage
 ```bash